AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

   <a href="https://3ds.hacks.guide/uninstall-cfw" target="_blank">CFW uninstallation instructions</a>.
 </p>

 1. Add the downloaded CIA file to the SD Card.

 2. Launch GodMode9.

 3. Browse and select the CIA file.

 4. Select `CIA image options...` → `Install game image`.

-    - CIA files are already encrypted, so there's no need to.
+    - CIA files are encrypted by default, so there's no need to re-encrypt it.

 5. Reboot the console.

 6. The custom Home Menu applet has been installed.

 ## Restoring the Home Menu Applet - Method 1